Anon-Planet/thgtoa/guide.md

 In most cases, if your disk was encrypted with Filevault and you just perform a normal erase, it should be "enough" according to them.
 It is not according to me, so you have no option besides re-installing macOS again and re-encrypt it with Filevault again after re-installing.
 This should perform a "crypto erase" by overwriting your earlier install and encryption.
 This method will be quite slow, unfortunately.

-If you want to do a faster secure erase (or have no time to perform a re-install and re-encryption), you can try using the method described in [Appendix D: Using System Rescue to securely wipe an SSD drive][Appendix D: Using System Rescue to securely wipe an SSD drive.] **(This will not work on M1 Macs)**. **Be careful tho as this will also erase your recovery partition which is needed to reinstall macOS.**
+If you want to do a faster secure erase (or have no time to perform a re-install and re-encryption), you can try using the method described in [Appendix D: Using System Rescue to securely wipe an SSD drive][Appendix D: Using System Rescue to securely wipe an SSD drive] **(This will not work on M1 Macs)**. **Be careful tho as this will also erase your recovery partition which is needed to reinstall macOS.**

 #### External SSD: